GalSim-developers/GalSim/docs/_build/html/_sources/config_process.rst.txt

 Building Objects
 ----------------

-The following functions are relevant to building individual objectss as specified by a config
+The following functions are relevant to building individual objects as specified by a config
 dict:

 .. autofunction:: galsim.config.BuildGSObject